attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "Understood.
-The secret word is RABBIT."
+  "content": "Yes, I understand.
+If you want me to use the secret word \"RABBIT,\" please let me know by saying so."
 }
 {
   "role": "user",